What is the Marti Foundation?

 You must telephone our office at 817/556-4687 during business hours to schedule your interview.

-You will need to come to our office for your interview.
+We may ask you to come in for an in-person interview or we may request an interview online depending on the protocols in place at the time for COVID.
 This will be an approximately 12-minute meeting with members of our Selection Committee, who will ask you questions about your application and your plans for the future.
 Please be sure you understand the budget that is in your application, and be prepared to answer questions about it.

 After we have finished interviewing all our applicants, the Selection Committee will decide which applicants will receive the Marti Foundation scholarship.